DeviprasadShetty9833/Stack.c/README.md

 this behavior and explain its relevance in programming.

 # Challenge Questions
-1. Modify a stack implemented using an array to allow *Multiple Stacks* within the same array.
+1. Modify a stack implemented using an array to allow **Multiple Stacks** within the same array.
 Implement the push, pop, and display functions for this multi-stack configuration.
 2. Implement a Min-Stack, a stack that allows retrieval of the minimum element in constant time.
 Use an auxiliary stack to store the minimum values.
-3. Write a recursive implementation of the push and pop operations for a stack.
+3. Write a Recursive implementation of the push and pop operations for a stack.
 Explain the difference in behavior compared to iterative implementations.
 4. Using a stack, evaluate the postfix expression 6 5 2 3 + 8 * + 3 + *.
 Write code to implement this and debug it for
 edge cases (e.g., divide by zero, invalid input).